ethangela/stock_line_chart_extraction/README.md

 The coordinates of these three lines have been adjusted so that the leftmost point of the entire figure is at (0,0).
 The complete coordinate data is saved in a JSON file and is available in the `./chart_extract_finetune_json`.

+Coordinates and replots of all 6 tickers can be found at `./chart_extract_raw_output`.
 These preprocessing steps are applied to all 6 tickers.

 ### 3. Handling fifferent lengths of extracted coordinates among 6 Tickers